-Figure 5.10 and figure 5.11 show the overview and the working principle of the LVDT.
-The GAS-LVDT consisted by three coils located at the center of the GAS filter.
+The LVDT (Linear Variable Differential Transformer) is a relative position sensor making use of coil inductance and modulating magnetic fields [42].
+Figure 5.15 shows the overview and the working principle of the LVDT.
+The GAS-LVDT is consisted by three coils located at the center of the GAS filter.
 A sinusoidal excitation signal of 10 kHz is sent to the central emitter coil, which produces oscillating magnetic field around.
 Two other receiver coils coaxially mounted to the emitter coil sense the magnetic field then provide oscillating voltages.
 The induced voltage is canceled if the emitter coil is at the center of the two coils, since the two receiver coils are identical and counter-wound.
 When the emitter coil shifts from the center, the mutual inductance is also changed and that makes a difference in the induced voltages.
 The induced differential voltage is sent to a mixer which demodulates the oscillation signals and produce DC signals proportional to the oscillation amplitude.
-The driving circuit of the LVDT used in the experiment is the one developed for advanced Virgo, and the details are described in [47].
-The linear range of the LVDT is \pm 5 mm from the center position.
+The driving circuit of the LVDT used in the experiment is the one developed for advanced Virgo, and the details are described in [43].
+The linear range of the LVDT is $\pm 5$ mm from the center position.